 Clockify has a time tracker, timesheet, project dashboard, reporting metrics and a great team overview feature.
 It’s the perfect remote tool for time tracking and management.

-Remote work tools for productivity
+Best remote work tools for productivity

 1. Tomato Timer

 Familiar with the Pomodoro technique?
 If you’re not let’s run through it quickly.
 The Pomodoro Technique is a time management method that breaks your working day up into bursts of working time and cool-downs – also known as a Pomodoro.

 A usual working period is around 25 minutes and a Pomodoro is usually around 3-5 minutes long.
 This method encourages you to work in sprints and promotes hyper-productivity during your focused time.

 Tomato Timer is an online free tool that helps you to manage the Pomodoro method in your own home.
 It’s a great way to avoid at-home distractions when you’re not in the office or your coworking space.

 Two absolute giants in business productivity have showcased that they’re more than prepared for this drastic shift into remote work that we’ve witnessed in 2020.
 Once again, this comes down to the type of business you’re trying to create, the preference of your team and the budget you have.

 What we will say here is that it’s often the case that Google Suite is favored by more creative or content-heavy businesses.
 Whereas, Microsoft Office is favored by more financial-forward businesses.
 However, it’s mostly down to preference and working style.

 Maze is a product design tool that lets you test new products, get insights, find a test user-base and analyze UX reports – all entirely online.
 There’s no need to worry about getting a focus group in the same room, which can be extremely tricky if you’re a distributed workforce.

 Also, gone are the days of walking a test group through your product on Zoom or another channel that’s not built to get the results you need.